What Jobs Do People Think AI Can Replace?

 In a recent Emotion Encoded survey of 43 respondents, people shared which professions they believe AI could potentially replace.
 The results are both predictable and surprising.

-Below are the professions and the percentage of respondents who believe AI could replace them:
+Below are the professions and the percentage of respondents who believe AI could replace them, ranked by vulnerability:

 1. Creativity is not safe anymore.